 LETTER FROM THE RECTORY

-I wish you a very happy Advent and a joyful Christmas tide.
+I wish you a very happy and blessed New Year.
 Anne